SWE Context Bench: A Benchmark for Context Learning in Coding: SWE-ContxetBench

 \item \textbf{Issue-to-issue references}: An issue references other issues.
 Each referenced issue is paired with its resolving pull request to form a related task instance.

 \item \textbf{Issue-to-pull-request references}: An issue references one or more pull requests.
 The resolved issues associated with those pull requests are used to construct related task instances.

-\item \textbf{Multi-reference cases}: An issue or pull request references other pull requests.
-Referenced pull requests with sufficiently detailed descriptions are treated as task instances, with their descriptions used as issue descriptions.
+\item \textbf{Multi-references}: An issue or pull request references other pull requests.
+Those with sufficient descriptions are treated as task instances, using their descriptions as issue descriptions. \end{itemize}

-\end{itemize} Across the dataset, we identify 89 such interdependent task instances.
-These subtypes reflect common software development patterns, including a single pull request resolving multiple issues, issues referenced and resolved across different pull requests, and chains of references spanning issues and pull requests.
-Each candidate task instance is manually verified to ensure that it corresponds to a meaningful software engineering task with a clear problem description and an identifiable resolution.
+Across the 1,100 base instances, we identify 319 such interdependent task instances.
+These subtypes reflect common software development patterns.
+Each instance is manually verified to ensure that it is a meaningful software engineering task with clear relationships and identifiable resolution.